Section 1, Chapter 1

 Sociocultural factors – customs, lifestyles, and values that characterize a society.

 Aesthetics – the study or philosophy of beauty.

 Cross-utilization – using an ingredient, sauce, or condiment that is usually used for one or two specific dishes for another dish or two where, perhaps, they are not expected, or are not usually used.

-“Truth in menu” – creating a menu that doesn’t misrepresent your cuisine or mislead the public in terms of quantity, quality, price, brand names, production identification, points of origin, merchandizing terms, food preparation, verbal and visual presentation, and dietary & nutritional concerns
+“Truth in menu” – creating a menu that doesn’t misrepresent your cuisine or misleads the public in terms of quantity, quality, price, brand names, production identification, points of origin, merchandising terms, food preparation, verbal and visual presentation, and dietary & nutritional concerns

 Menu psychology – creating a menu to maximize the restaurant’s profitability by subconsciously encouraging customers to buy what you want them to buy, and discouraging purchase of items you don’t want them to buy.